How to Choose Educational Apps That Actually Teach

 Published 17 April 2026

-Let us address the elephant in the room: you feel guilty about giving your child a tablet.
-You have read the articles about screen time damaging young brains, seen the headlines about digital addiction, and heard other parents proudly declare their homes are "screen-free."
-And yet, here you are, searching for information about educational apps for your preschooler.
+Let's address the elephant in the room: you feel guilty about giving your child a tablet.
+You've read the articles about screen time damaging young brains, seen the scary headlines about digital addiction, and heard other parents at the PCF pickup proudly declare their homes are "screen-free."
+And yet, here you are, looking up educational apps for your preschooler.

 TL;DR: Not all kids' apps are educational.
 What makes an app effective for preschoolers: active learning, curriculum alignment, adaptive difficulty, and red flags.

-Here is the truth: the screen time conversation is more nuanced than the headlines suggest.
-Not all screen time is created equal, the research is less alarming than most media coverage implies, and for many families, well-chosen educational apps are a practical and effective part of their child's learning routine.
-This guide separates fear from evidence and gives you a practical framework for making screen time work for your family.
+Here's the truth: not all screen time is the same.
+The research is less alarming than most media coverage implies, and for many of us, well-chosen educational apps are a practical, effective part of our child's learning routine.
+This guide separates fear from evidence and gives you a practical framework for making screen time work.

 What the Research Actually Says